OlekSt/MilestoneProjectOne/README.md

 * Code was checked in ChromeDevtools too.
 2. Projects' images and texts
 * Checked proper visibility on all devices, plus how they re-arrange according to screen size change, and whether they do as planned.
 * *Noted possible improvements for later: For Pad view add a third image per Project to eliminate empty space on the left side from the description text.
-The images shoul be visible only on Pad, not on mobile or laptop screens.*
+The images should be visible only on Pad, not on mobile or laptop screens.*
 3. Gallery images
 * Images were checked for proper placement, creating tile effect, and if they re-arrange correctly for smaller sizes (3 images per line for Pad, 2 per line for mobile).
 * *Noted possible improvements for later: in Pad view there is a single image on the last line above the footer.
-Make it invisible for Pad view to eliminate empty spaces.*
+Either make it invisible for Pad view to eliminate empty spaces or just move it to the left side.*
     *For both Projects and Gallery section to resize all the images to make them load faster.*
 4. Call to Action Button
 * The button was clicked to check if it takes to the Address-Contact page.